D.C., Montgomery County see covid cases drop — but not mask mandates

-“Harm reduction at this point is paramount,” said Neil J. Sehgal, an assistant professor of health policy management at the University of Maryland.
+“Harm reduction at this point is paramount,” said Neil J. Sehgal, an assistant professor of health policy and management at the University of Maryland.

 Lawmakers in Montgomery County voted unanimously on Tuesday to extend the expiry date of its indoor mask mandate from Jan.
 31 to Feb.
 21. D.C.
 Mayor Muriel E. Bowser (D) announced Wednesday that the city would extend its indoor mask mandate, which was set to expire this month, until the end of February.